Noaaan/MythicMetals/README.md

 Added storage blocks for all ingots
 Removed True Alloy
 Metallurgium now requires to be upgraded onto Netherite armor with a smithing table
+Updated textures for some ingots and alloys
+Fixed unobtainium being way too rare
+Changed vermiculite into a drop instead of an ingot based catalyst

+You can find older patch notes in the PATCHNOTES.md

 Currently there is one addon being worked on for this mod by the user DH (Fabricord), and a link will be added to the page once it is completed!